 would need money to live if you were unable to work

 don’t have significant savings to cover unexpected expenses.

 If you're suffering a total and permanent disability premiums will be waived for the period of disability up to age 65

 If you're retrenched we'll waive your premiums for 12 months, as long as you've had this insurance and been with the same employer, on a full-time basis, for at least one year.
-We'll waive your premiums due to retrenchment only once in any five-year period
+We'll waive your premiums due to retrenchment only once in any five-year period.
+We’ll also waive any Income Protection insurance premiums on your policy, or

-If you're suffering total disability and you have Income Protection on your policy, we'll waive the premiums for your other insurances on the policy.
-If you remain totally disabled for more than three months and you're receiving Income Protection benefits, premiums will be waived after these three months while you are disabled up to age 65.
+If you suffer Total Disability.
+If you remain Totally Disabled for more than three months, premiums will be waived after these three months while you are Totally Disabled, up to age 65.